-Mr Jones has been Director of the Company for 13 years having commenced in September 2009 as a Managing Director (Adelaide Office) until March 2014 when he became a Non-Executive Director.
-The Board considers that Mr Jones has not formed associations with the Company's management or substantial shareholders that might compromise his ability to exercise independent judgement or to act in the best interest of the Company as a whole.
-Therefore, the Board does not believe that Mr Jones length of service on the Board will materially interfere with his ability to exercise independent judgement in the best interests of the Company.
+Mr Jones has been Director of the Company for 14 years having commenced in September 2009 as a Managing Director (Adelaide Office) until March 2014 when he became a Non-Executive Director.
+Mr Hacker has been a Director of the Company since 2013.

+The Board considers that both Messrs Jones and Hacker have not formed associations with the Company's management or substantial shareholder that might compromise their ability to exercise independent judgement or to act in the best interests of the Company as a whole.
+Therefore, the Board does not believe that Mr Jones or Mr Hacker's length of service on the Board will materially interfere with their ability to exercise independent judgement in the best interests of the Company.

-The length of service and independence of each director is set out in section 1 of the Directors' Report in the Company's 2022 Annual Report.
+The length of service and independence of each non-executive director is set out in the Directors' Report in the Company's 2023 Annual Report.